 - Choose foods that you like.

-Ask your doctor about liquid food supplements.
+- Ask your provider if liquid food supplements would be helpful for you.
 These can help you get enough calories.
 If pills are hard to swallow, try crushing them and mixing them with some ice cream or another soft food.

 - You have a feeling of tightness in your arm.